ginesiametlle/semtagger/README.md

 An easy to use (but powerful) universal semantic tagger.

-A reasonably recent version of Python 3 and the packages listed in [requirements.txt](./requirements.txt) are expected.
+A recent version of Python 3 with the packages listed in [requirements.txt](./requirements.txt) and Bazel are expected.

 ### Training a neural model